jefforulez/pyportal-npr/README.md

 1\.
 Find the `UCS` value for the [NPR Composer API](http://api.composer.nprstations.org/) for the target station:

-This can usually be found by going to the station's online playlist search and using [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) to find the background XHR requests to `/v1/widget/.../playlist`.
+This can usually be found by going to the station's online playlist search and using [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) to find the background XHR requests to `/v1/widget/.../playlist` or `/v1/widget/.../now`.

 For example, go to [WRTI 90.1 FM](https://wrti.org/) playlist search: